Free TradingView Volume Anomaly Indicator: Z-Score Pine Script

 Most volume indicators answer one question: is volume high right now?

-A free open-source TradingView script built on rolling volume Z-Score math covers both gaps: it flags the setup before a move starts and warns when that move is burning through its last volume.
+A free open-source TradingView script built on rolling Volume Z-Score math does two jobs: it flags buildup before price commits, then warns when the move is late.

 Volume Flow Anomaly · AnomIQ Preview